 Before December 2011, the majority of food and non-food imports required a "Control Certificate" which is an import license that states whether or not the product is eligible for import.
-However, according to the new import regime in December 2011, Control Certificates are required only for animal, animal products, and certain plants.
-Please see APPENDIX A - HS CODES of commodities which require Control Certificate prior to import.
+However, according to the new import regime in December 2011, Control Certificates are required only for animal, animal products, and certain plants such as seed, seedling, sapling and flower bulbs.
+Please see Appendix A - HS CODES of commodities which require Control Certificate prior to import.

 According to new import control regulations for food and feed of plant origin and materials and articles intended to come into contact with food, there is a pre-notification system in place in Turkey.
 The importer should register the required information for each product in the electronic system which is called Food Safety Information System (FSIS) of General Directorate of Food and Control (GDFC), which is accessible by the importer.
 Required information contains product name, product category, country of origin, name of importer, name of exporter or manufacturer together with ingredient list and label of product.
-This information is evaluated and approved by the Provincial Directorate (PAD) if it complies with the legislation in force.
-Later, the importer notifies the PAD about shipment details by filling the shipment notification form through FSIS and uploads the certificate related to product to be imported within a minimum 3 days and a maximum 20 days before arrival of commodity.
+This information is evaluated and approved by the Provincial Agricultural Directorate (PAD) if it complies with the legislation in force.
+Later, the importer notifies the PAD about shipment details by filling the shipment notification form through FSIS and uploads the certificate related to product to be imported within a minimum 3 days and a maximum 20 days before arrival of the commodity.
 When the product arrives at customs, the importer makes an application with the original documents to PAD.
 Inspectors of PAD check the documents and product.
-If the result of these checks is positive then inspectors take a sample.
+If the result of these checks is positive then inspectors take a sample where necessary.
 Frequency of sampling is determined by PAD.
 If the results of the analysis comply with the legislation, PAD sends a conformity letter to customs to release the product in question.
 The process normally takes up to one week depending on the type of analysis.
 Analysis is carried out by the official control laboratories and private laboratories which are authorized by GDFC.
-The cost of analysis for both official control laboratories and private laboratories is determined annually by GDFC and it is published in the GDPC's website.
+The cost of analysis for both official control laboratories and private laboratories is determined annually by GDFC and it is published in the GDFC's website.

-For animal and animal originated products, a control certificate is required to be approved prior to import.
+For animal and animal sourced products given in Appendix I, a control certificate is required to be approved prior to import.
 The importer should apply to PAD together with following documents for approval of Control Certificate:

 - 1. Filled Control Certificate Form

 - 2. Proforma invoice or invoice

-- 3. Sample veterinary health certificate
+- 3. Sample veterinary health certificate\

 - 4. Document of Country of origin

 - 5. Ingredient List

 - 6. For food supplements, food for special dietary purposes and for products and feed where national legislation does not exist, specification document

 - 7. Label/draft label

 - 8. Commercial Activity Certificate or Trade Registry Gazette where importer is registered

-- 9. Other documents where MinFAL requested
+- 9. Other documents, where MinFAL requests, according to the nature of the commodity to be imported